EvidenceBackedPoliticalBeliefs/Beliefs/FlawedThinking/BiasBusting.md

 - You're privileged
 - You're a terrible person

 If you see one or more of these in one side of a debate, you're likely to see that one side is making a cogent argument and the other is unwilling to engage with it.
-If you feel yourself with an urge to say one of these then you may be making a logical fallacy and reacting emotionally.
+If you feel yourself with an urge to say one of these then you may be committing a logical fallacy and reacting emotionally.

 Some techniques to try:

 - Go and look up the definition of the term you intend to use and see if it applies.
-- Try to explain the argument the other person is making, to you to make sure you have actually understood it.
+- Try to explain the argument the other person is making, to confirm you have actually understood it.
 - Make a list of supporting and refuting arguments for the other person's point.

 On an online medium, scan through the comments on an "offensive" post and see if there are any opinions that do not consist of name-calling.
 If there is a valid counterpoint that uses logic, someone will surely post it.
 If all that can be mustered in response are character assassination, it's quite possible the perpetrator has a valid argument.